GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 # Onboard to TechPass using non-SE GSIB machines

-This content has move to [Sign up and onboard to TechPass](sign-up-and-onboard-to-techpass)
+This content has moved to [Sign up and onboard to TechPass](sign-up-and-onboard-to-techpass).

 <!--
 This article guides you to sign up for TechPass via TechPass portal and onboard to it.
 Refer to the flow chart on [Onboard to TechPass](onboard-to-techpass) page to know if you can sign up for TechPass via the TechPass portal.